fortio/fortio/README.md

 | header    | header(s) to add to the reply e.g. `&header=Foo:Bar&header=X:Y` |

 You can set a default value for all these by passing `-echo-server-default-params` to the server command line, for instance:
 `fortio server -echo-server-default-params="delay=0.5s:50,1s:40&status=418"` will make the server respond with http 418 and a delay of either 0.5 half of the time, 1s 40% and no delay in 10% of the calls; unless any `?` query args is passed by the client.
+Note that the quotes (&quot;) are for the shell to escape the ampersand (&amp;) but should not be put in a yaml nor the dynamicflag url for instance.

 * `/debug` will echo back the request in plain text for human debugging.